Your Labor and Delivery

 Yes.
 Touro is a Level-Three Obstetric Hospital.
 This means normal-risk and high-risk patients can receive care for themselves and their newborns during their pregnancy, labor, delivery, recovery, and postpartum.
 In addition, our high-risk (Neonatal Intensive Care Unit-NICU) nursery is a state-of-the-art facility within the Labor and Delivery Unit.

-Does the Family Birthing Center offer water births?
+Does the Family Birthing Center Hydrotherapy in Labor?

-Yes, but not all obstetricians allow this and for many reasons, and not all pregnant women qualify.
-If you are considering the option of hydrotherapy in labor and birth, you must first discuss this option with your healthcare provider and obtain approval.
+Yes, but not all pregnant women qualify.
+If you are considering the option of hydrotherapy in labor, you must first discuss this option with your healthcare provider and obtain approval. .
 At this time, there are three built-in tubs/pools in the Family Birthing Center for hydrotherapy.

 What happens in the Labor and Delivery Room (LDR)?

 If you are in labor or if you arrive for an induction of labor or cervical ripening procedure, you will be admitted to one of our 13 LDRs where you will remain during your entire labor, delivery, and approximately one to hours of your initial recovery period.
 You will then be transferred to a private recovery room on the Postpartum Unit.
 Here you will continue recovery during the remainder of your hospital stay.